How to Interview Well

-It’s a good idea to have a list of questions for the interviews written down in advance.
+It’s a good idea to have a list of questions for the interviewer written down in advance.
 This not only shows you’re well prepared but will also make you much more relaxed, knowing that you have lots of things to talk about if you’re put on the spot.

 Try to prepare questions on a wide range of topics, including the technical nature of the work, the culture of the company, and what’s happening in the industry.
 Whenever someone asks us how to interview well, we insist they prepare a list of questions to ask the company!

 Practice makes a huge difference, and it’s important to rehearse as many times as possible before the big day.
 Answering questions in your head is not the same as answering them out loud to someone else, so be sure to practice with a friend or family member who can give you honest feedback.
 Ask them to tell you where you can improve on everything from content to tone and mannerisms.

 This interview tip is very important to follow through on.
 Even though most people have an idea in their head of how to interview well, they often don’t end up delivering on the big day because they didn’t put in the hard work of practicing.
 Make sure you practice with real people!

 This is one of our secret interview tips because not many people do it and it gives you a lot of opportunities to make small chat and come across as well informed.
-The easiest way to break the ice or fill a silence is to comment on a recent news headline, especially if it’s something from today.
+The easiest way to break the ice or fill a silence is to comment on a recent news headline.

 Try to avoid having a very polarizing view or opinion on anything, but rather, show you’re up to date on current events and offer a balanced opinion.